Medically reviewed by Kristin Hall, FNP

 According to the Anxiety and Depression Association of America, 40 million American adults have an anxiety disorder.
 It’s the most common mental health disorder, but unfortunately, it’s estimated that only about 36 percent of people experiencing it seek treatment.

 Though an anxiety disorder is a diagnosable medical condition, you don’t necessarily need to have a mental health disorder to feel like getting through everyday activities is tough because of consistent, or even occasional, negative thoughts.

-Whether you have a mental health disorder or occasionally feel overwhelmed, you could benefit from learning about coping mechanisms and strategies that could help mitigate your anxious thoughts.
+Whether you have a mental health disorder or occasionally feel overwhelmed, you could benefit from learning about healthy coping mechanisms and strategies that could help mitigate your anxious thoughts.
 Instead of burying your emotions, be proactive about your mental health.